 You begin building trust by talking about it.

 If there is any hope of narrowing the tribal divide that’s growing in America, effectively countering the fake news media narrative — somehow sowing trust in place of distrust — will be a critical factor.
-And if Solomon and Flores are right about the origins of trust, journalists will have to join the conversation and stand in it as powerfully for their own trustworthiness as Trump stood for the notion of fake news from the bully pulpit of the presidency.
+And if Solomon and Flores are right about the origins of trust, journalists will have to join the conversation and stand in it as powerfully for their own trustworthiness as detractors are standing for the notion of fake news.

-For anchors and reporters, it may mean taking a wholehearted and unapologetic stand for the ways you manage fairness and objectivity — as CNN’s Alisyn Camerota did in a recent New Day segment.
+For anchors and reporters, it may mean taking a wholehearted and unapologetic stand for the ways you manage fairness and objectivity.

 The conversation does not have to be editorial.
 A few years ago, local television news consultants began touting “process reporting,” encouraging reporters to showcase the process of reporting along with the reporting itself.
 Their argument was that viewers were as interested in the how as they were the what, and that pulling the curtain back would boost viewer appreciation for the effort news departments were making.
 The fake news conversation has raised the stakes, and today the argument might be that being explicit about the news-gathering process is essential to countering that false narrative.